ONtio-js/ONtio-js/README.md

 - 🌱 I’m currently learning Javascripts .
 - 💞️ I’m looking to collaborate on Web development
     Web app and software development
-- 📫 How to reach me on twitter @TheophilusOnye9
+- 📫 How to reach me:
+twitter @TheophilusOnye9

+WhatsApp : 08118637072

 <!---
 ONtio-js/ONtio-js is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.